Busytown Mysteries

-Busytown Mysteries, also known as Hurray for Huckle!, is a 2007 animated television series produced by Canadian studio Cookie Jar Group, with Singapore studio Peach Blossom Media joining in production and animation for the second season.
+Busytown Mysteries, also known as Hurray for Huckle!, is a 2007 animated children's television series produced by Canadian studio Cookie Jar Entertainment, with Singapore studio Peach Blossom Media joining in production and animation for the second season.
 It aired in Canada as part of the Kids' CBC block and on the Tiny Pop channel in the United Kingdom.
 In the United States, the show was scheduled to debut on Qubo, but it aired as part of the Cookie Jar TV block on CBS instead, and then returned to the United States on Starz.

 The first season was directed by Ken Cunningham and produced by Christine Davis.
 Animation for this season was produced by Helix Digital Inc. Post production was handled by Fearless Films and Supersonics Productions Inc. This season was the winner of the 2009 CFTPA award for best children's program, and nominated for the 2009 Pulcinella award for best preschool series at Italy's prestigious "Cartoons on the Bay".

 The second season was directed by Larry Jacobs with post directing by Ken Cunningham and produced by Genna Du Plessis, and Audrey Velichka.